chirimenmonster/wotmods/README.md

 + can disable function for some tank types if you want
 + can enable function only when team amount is small, default is always
 + can be different settings for each battle type
++ allows multiple settings for same battle type

 Default settings
 ----------------

-+ the message contains the words "An enemy ha spotted me at A8"
++ the message contains the words "An enemy has spotted me at A8"
 + don't ping the minimap
-+ use F7
++ use F7 (HELP)
 + F11 to activate/disable the mod
 + NUMPAD4 to reload config
 + enabled for every tank types